-During Fiscal Year (FY) 2014, the MRF received approximately \$20.5 billion in normal cost payments, a \$79.2 billion payment from the U.S. Treasury consisting of both an amortization and concurrent receipt payment, and earned approximately \$17.1 billion in investment income, net of premium/discount amortization and accrued inflation compensation.
-In comparison, in FY 2013 the MRF received approximately \$20.5 billion in normal cost payments, a \$74.5 billion payment from the U.S. Treasury consisting of both an amortization and concurrent receipt payment, and earned approximately \$15.0 billion in investment income, net of premium/discount amortization and accrued inflation compensation (see the Financial Performance Overview section for an explanation of the changes).
+During Fiscal Year (FY) 2016, the MRF received approximately \$19.3 billion in normal cost payments, a \$86.2 billion payment from the U.S. Treasury consisting of both an amortization and concurrent receipt payment, and earned approximately \$15.5 billion in investment income, net of premium/discount amortization and accrued inflation compensation.
+In comparison, in FY 2015 the MRF received approximately \$19.7 billion in normal cost payments, a \$81.8 billion payment from the U.S. Treasury consisting of both an amortization and concurrent receipt payment, and earned approximately \$10.8 billion in investment income, net of premium/discount amortization and accrued inflation compensation and accrued inflation compensation in investment income, net of premium/discount amortization and accrued inflation compensation (see the Financial Performance Overview section for an explanation of the changes).

-In FY 2014, the MRF paid approximately \$55.6 billion in benefits to military retirees and survivors compared to approximately \$54.7 billion in FY 2013.
+In FY 2016, the MRF paid approximately \$61.6 billion in benefits to military retirees and survivors compared to approximately \$56.7 billion in FY 2015.